Configuring SAML

 idpConnectors.config.email | Tells Dex which attribute of the reply contains the user’s email.
 Value must match the attribute names you specified when creating the SAML application. |

-idpConnectors.config.groupsAttr | Tells Dex which attribute of the reply contains information about to which groups a user’s belongs. |
+idpConnectors.config.groupsAttr | Tells Dex which attribute of the reply contains information about the groups a user’s belongs to. |

 idpConnectors.config.caData | Certificate from your Okta application’s SAML configuration.
-It allows the Hybrid Manager to authenticate replies from the SAML server.
+It allows HM to authenticate replies from the SAML server.
 You can obtain it from your Okta Sign On configuration, SAML setup options. |

 Applying Dex configuration

-Assigning new owner and disable native user
+Assigning new owner and disabling native user

 ← Prev